3 Ways Telematics Can Improve Construction

 2. Track Location

 In most construction sites, it is difficult to audit the accountability of used equipment.
 Using GPS tracking and wireless communication, it will be easier to locate tools when needed, reduce lost or stolen items, and assign equipment to each foreman at different times.
 Additional options to have each foreman sign the tools in and out with the use of barcode scanning will help with organization and accountability.
 Tracking the location of equipment and vehicles can also help reduce theft.
-Tracking location is also helpful when using Bluetooth, as distance is a factor in order to extract data from one device to the next.
+Tracking location is also helpful when using wireless technology, as distance is a factor in order to extract data from one device to the next.
 Overall, data that is obtained and shared with wireless communication help eliminate conflicts in locating, assigning, and assessing equipment.

 3. Save Money